-For an in-depth, step-by-step guide on justifying the value of a DAM initiative, take a look at How to Build a Business Case for Digital Asset Management.
+For an in-depth, step-by-step guide on justifying the value of a DAM initiative, take a look at How to Prove the ROI of Digital Asset Management.

 Every digital asset management initiative is going to take a different path to their goals, but all successful DAM projects started with these three steps:

 Before looking at any DAM vendors, it’s important to understand how your company is currently operating.
 Look at where your assets are stored (on hard-drives, personal storage, legacy systems, etc.), the sizes, formats and volumes of your assets, and any processes that are in need of improvement.
 This step is key in understanding the scope of your project, and how much storage you actually need.
 In addition to analyzing your current needs, also consider any potential growth in the near future that needs to be accounted for.

 After understanding how you currently operate, it’s important to map out how you’ll need your DAM platform to function.
 Plan which divisions, departments and users will benefit from accessing the DAM, and consider the level of access they will require, and any integrations they could benefit from (such as Adobe Creative Suite or Office365).
 During this stage, also consider the onboarding and support needed for each team, to ensure your vendor can meet your unique requirements.
 This is also the best time to think through the taxonomy you’ll use for organizing your assets inside the DAM, as well as understand best practices around searching, tagging and sharing assets.

 3. Create a project roadmap

 Most successful DAM projects have a roadmap with multiple short and long-term milestones.
 These milestones usually include vendor demos, creating a vendor shortlist, starting legal reviews, and onboarding.
 Develop a plan with realistic dates and stick to them to keep your DAM project moving along smoothly, and avoid any potential bottlenecks.